The Update Assistant module is available through the Command-Line Interface (CLI). Its main advantage is its ability to

 backup:create Create backup.

-backup:list List existing backups.
+backup:list List all available backups.

 update